) beat the Zacks Consensus Estimate for both earnings and

 prior-year quarter due to lower revenues.
 Both amounts are net of

-housing recovery, solid backlog position, rising home prices,
+its solid backlog position, rising home prices, strong liquidity

 Other Stocks to Consider